-We all work for money and seek to exchange it for necessary goods and services, such as utilities, food, housing and all the important things we need to survive.
+We all work for money and exchange it for goods and services such as utilities, food, housing and all the essential things we need to survive.
 How much money we make determines our lifestyle and our financial authority during our lifetime.
-Time is life and we spend life working for money to meet our needs and wants.
-Having said that, I am positive then that success has to be pretty important to you, isn’t it?
-Unfortunately, some of us don’t maximize our full potential and we live below the mark.
-However, with some common sense solutions, we can redeem the time by:
+Time is life, and we spend life working for money to satisfy our needs and wants…so I know that success has to be pretty important to you.
+Unfortunately, some of us don’t reach our full potential and we live below the mark.
+But with some common-sense solutions, we can redeem the time by:

 - learning from past mistakes